Sodium aluminium phosphate

 (CAS#10279-59-1), referred to as 8:2:3, reflecting the ratio of phosphate to aluminium to sodium.
 Additionally an SAlP of ill-defined stoichiometry is used (Na_{x}Al_{y}(PO_{4})_{z} (CAS# 7785-88-8).

 The acidic sodium aluminium phosphates are used as acids for baking powders for the chemical leavening of baked goods.
 Upon heating, SAlP combines with the baking soda to give carbon dioxide.
 Most of its action occurs at baking temperatures, rather than when the dough or batter is mixed at room temperature.
 SAlPs are advantageous because they impart a neutral flavor.

 As a food additive, it has the E number E541.
+In the EU and the UK, its use is restricted a small number of foods, in particular multi-coloured sponge cakes, e.g. the Battenberg cake.

 Basic sodium aluminium phosphates are also known, e.g., Na_{15}Al_{3}(PO_{4})_{8}.
 These species are useful in cheese making.